soi-20/brains/_pages/functionalflow.md

 ## Why Do Functions Matter?

 - Functions are a great abstraction.
 Looking at the input and output values gives you the complete information about the data flow.
 This makes functions very easy to reason about.
-Effiency.
+Efficiency.

 - With the absence of side effects, you also have no unintended side effects, which plague all thoughts which modifies state.